manuelAlonsoPerez/repositories_viewer/README.md

 	`npm start`

-5.Now you can open the project in you browser at:
+5. Now you can open the project in you browser at:

 [http://localhost:3000](http://localhost:3000/ "http://localhost:3000/")